samsungexynos850/KawaKernel-A217X/README.md

 * NET: Enabled ECN negotiation by default
 * NET: Improved network proformance by using TCP_NODELAY
 * MEM: Backported linux-5.17 lib/LZ4
-* MEM: ZRam enabled with ZSTD as default compression algorithm
+* MEM: ZRam enabled with LZ4 as default compression algorithm
 * MEM: KSM enabled (turned off by default)
 * CPU: Overclocked to 2210 Mhz and underclocked to 130 Mhz by Physwizz
 * CPU: Default CPUFREQ Governor: SCHEDUTIL